Powerlearnproject/se-day1-assignment-Chris-star4/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
-Wter fall is a structured step by step methodology where each phase is completed before moving to the next. it works best for large well defined projects with stable requirements such as banking systems where extensuve documentation and regulatory appliance are required.
+Water fall is a structured step by step methodology where each phase is completed before moving to the next. it works best for large well defined projects with stable requirements such as banking systems where extensuve documentation and regulatory appliance are required.
 In contrast, Agile is a flexible, interactive approach where software is developed in small increments allowing for continuous feedbak and adjustments.
 It is ideal for dynamic projects like mobile apps where users needs evolve, and frequent updates are necessary

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 1. Software Developer: i) Designs, writes and maintains code to build software applications